CircleCI-Archived/image-builder/README.md

 The repo uses Docker for building containers.
 The instructions assumes basic familiarity with Docker.
 [Docker docs](https://docs.docker.com/) is a good resource to get started

-The following is  brief explanations of build images that CircleCI is building by using image-builder.
+The following are brief explanations of build images that CircleCI builds by using image-builder.

 #### Ubuntu 14.04 XXL